-- Oatmeal: Oatmeal is one of my favorite ingredients to use in my skin care.
+- Oatmeal: Oatmeal is one of my favorite ingredients to use in my skincare.
 It is a wonderful natural exfoliant and cleansing agent.
-It helps in nourishing the skin and retain moisture.
+It helps in nourishing the skin and retaining moisture.
 It has anti-aging properties and can help to treat acne and breakouts.

 - Green Tea: Green Tea is an all-around superfood in my opinion.
-Not only is it fantastic for the body but it can also do wonders for a skin.
-One of my all time favorite ingredients and most definitely my go to treatment for any skin condition.
+Not only is it fantastic for the body but it can also do wonders for the skin.
+One of my all-time favorite ingredients and most definitely my go-to treatment for any skin condition.
 It has antioxidants that help to flush out toxins, rid the skin of impurities, fight the signs of aging, and retain moisture.
 It is also a natural skin toner that protects from damaging sun rays while also soothing and calming the skin.

 - Honey: Honey is known for its amazing antibacterial properties that make it so wonderful for acne treatments.
 It helps to heal existing acne and reduce the appearance and chance of acne marks and scars.
 It also helps to moisturize the skin and helps it to retain that moisture.
 It also absorbs dirt and impurities making it a cleansing agent.
 Honey also helps to open pores making it easier to cleanse them.
 It is also wonderful in slowing the signs of aging and minimizing the appearance of wrinkles and fine lines.

 Essential Oils Benefits